 Step five We helped Natalie to make sure that she and her bank were ready to settle on the settlement date.
 Natalie had some funds so she also transferred money to her new loan account in plenty of time for settlement.

 Step six We provided Natalie with our estimated settlement calculations so she was confident about her budget for the purchase.

 Step eight For Natalie, settlement was 30 days from the contract date.
-On the morning of settlement we told her bank which cheques to take to settlement and our town agent attended settlement on Natalie’s behalf.
+On the morning of settlement Clearman Lawyer finalised the PEXA settlement details to double check that settlement and the funds were ready.

 Step nine In the afternoon after settlement Natalie picked up the keys from the agent and moved into her new property.
 Then she sent us some chocolate muffins to say thank you for making her purchase smooth and easy.

 Disclaimer This page is not intended to provide legal advice and does not create a client-lawyer relationship.
 This post is provided for general information purposes and should not be relied upon as a substitute for legal advice.
 If you need help with legal advice for your particular situation, please contact our office (details below or on ‘Contact’ page) and we’ll be happy to assist you.